-CHEMIOTRI

-Cour rse code 104
+Course code 104

-URL , http://eclass.uowm.gr/courses/MECH118/
+URL http://eclass.uowm.gr/courses/MECH118/

-ommended equisites -
+Recommended Prerequisites -

-Cour rse content Introduction to the basic principles of the structure of atoms, Quantum mechanical approach of atoms, Electronic configuration of atoms, Periodic system of elements, Ionic and co-valent bonds, Molecular geometry, Hybridization, Molecular orbital theory, Metallic bonds, Intermolecular forces, Chemical kinetics, Chemical equilibrium, Chemical solutions, Acids - Bases - Salts, Redox processes & electrochemistry, Spectroscopic techniques.
+Course content Introduction to the basic principles of the structure of atoms, Quantum mechanical approach of atoms, Electronic configuration of atoms, Periodic system of elements, Ionic and co-valent bonds, Molecular geometry, Hybridization, Molecular orbital theory, Metallic bonds, Intermolecular forces, Chemical kinetics, Chemical equilibrium, Chemical solutions, Acids - Bases - Salts, Redox processes & electrochemistry, Spectroscopic techniques.

-outco ected learning omes and petences to be ired: The course introduces the student to the basic principles of chemistry with particular emphasis on inorganic chemistry and physical chemistry.
+Expected learning outcomes and competences to be acquired: The course introduces the student to the basic principles of chemistry with particular emphasis on inorganic chemistry and physical chemistry.
 Through theoretical lectures and by solving related exercises, the students following the chemistry course are introduced to the basic principles and applications of chemistry related to the mechanical engineering field (i.e., Materials, Kinetics, Thermodynamics, Electrochemistry, etc.).
-Upon successful completion of the chemistry course the student will be able to: • Understand the basic principles of Chemistry and Physical Chemistry. • Understand the structure of the atoms and their properties according to their position on the periodic table. • Understand their electronic configuration and how their orbits are completed. • Understand the types of bonds to which the elements are linked to form the compounds (gases, liquids, solids). • Understand their geometrical configuration. • Understand the concepts of Chemical kinetics and the rate of reactions (activation energy, reaction order). • Explore reaction mechanism and kinetics by the experimental data
+Upon successful completion of the chemistry course the student will be able to: • Understand the basic principles of Chemistry and Physical Chemistry. • Understand the structure of the atoms and their properties according to their position on the periodic table. • Understand their electronic configuration and how their orbits are completed. • Understand the types of bonds to which the elements are

-- Understand how temperature, pressure and concentration affect the collisions of the elements for the evolution of the reaction.
-Understand the mechanism of catalysis and its applications.
-Understand the concept of chemical equilibrium and its role in selecting the reaction conditions for industrially important reactions.
-Be aware that the reaction conditions affect the position of equilibrium.
-Understand the chemical solutions, the concept of solubility, the effect of the conditions (temperature, pressure) on the solubility of the compounds in various solutions.
-Be able to define concentrations in solutions in various Identify which compounds are considered as acids, bases and salts.
-Be able to determine which acids or bases are strong or weak. - Define the pH value of the solutions. - Be aware of the phenomenon of acid rain. - Be aware of the importance of solutions in everyday life. - Define which reactions are oxidation or reduction processes. - Understand the redox mechanism. - Equilibrate redox reactions. - Be able to estimate the open circuit potential in electrochemical cells. - Understand the principles of operation of electrolyzers, fuel cells and batteries.
+- linked to form the compounds (gases, liquids, solids). - Understand their geometrical configuration. - Understand the concepts of Chemical kinetics and the rate of reactions (activation energy, reaction order). - Explore reaction mechanism and kinetics by the experimental data - Understand how temperature, pressure and concentration affect the collisions of the elements for the evolution of the reaction. - Understand the mechanism of catalysis and its applications. - Understand the concept of chemical equilibrium and its role in selecting the reaction conditions for industrially important reactions. - Be aware that the reaction conditions affect the position of equilibrium. - Understand the chemical solutions, the concept of solubility, the effect of the conditions (temperature, pressure) on the solubility of the compounds in various solutions. - Be able to define concentrations in solutions in various ways. - Identify which compounds are considered as acids, bases and salts. - Be able to determine which acids or bases are strong or weak. - Define the pH value of the solutions. - Be aware of the phenomenon of acid rain. - Be aware of the importance of solutions in everyday life. - Define which reactions are oxidation or reduction processes. - Understand the redox mechanism. - Equilibrate redox reactions. - Be able to estimate the open circuit potential in electrochemical cells. - Understand the principles of operation of electrolyzers,

-Hours of Instruction 52 Teaching methods
+Hours of Instruction 52